Jeff Buckley: Career

-Buckley spent the next six years working in a hotel and playing guitar in various struggling bands, playing in styles from jazz, reggae, and roots rock to heavy metal.
-He toured with dancehall reggae artist Shinehead and also played the occasional funk and R&B studio session, collaborating with fledgling producer Michael J. Clouse to form X-Factor Productions.
-Throughout this period, Buckley limited his singing to backing vocals.
+In Los Angeles, Buckley spent six years working in a hotel and playing guitar in various bands, playing in styles from jazz, reggae, and roots rock to heavy metal.
+He toured with the dancehall reggae artist Shinehead and played occasional funk and R&B studio sessions, collaborating with the fledgling producer Michael J. Clouse to form X-Factor Productions.
+From 1988 to 1989, Buckley played in a band, the Wild Blue Yonder, that included John Humphrey and future Tool member Danny Carey.
+Buckley limited his singing to backing vocals.

-He moved to New York City in February 1990 but found few opportunities to work as a musician.
-He was introduced to Qawwali, the Sufi devotional music of India and Pakistan, and Nusrat Fateh Ali Khan, one of its best-known singers.
-Buckley was an impassioned fan of Khan, and during what he called his "cafe days", he often covered Khan's songs.
+Buckley moved to New York City in February 1990 but found few opportunities to work as a musician.
+He was introduced to Qawwali, the Sufi devotional music of Pakistan, and Nusrat Fateh Ali Khan, one of its best-known singers.
+Buckley was an impassioned fan of Khan, and during what he called his "café days", he often covered Khan's songs.
 In January 1996, he interviewed Khan for Interview and wrote liner notes for Khan's Supreme Collection, Vol. 1 compilation.
-He also became interested in blues musician Robert Johnson and hardcore punk band Bad Brains during this time.
+He also became interested in the blues musician Robert Johnson and the hardcore punk band Bad Brains during this time.

 Buckley moved back to Los Angeles in September when his father's former manager, Herb Cohen, offered to help him record his first demo of original songs.
-Buckley completed Babylon Dungeon Sessions, a four-song cassette that included the songs "Eternal Life", "Unforgiven" (later titled "Last Goodbye"), "Strawberry Street" (a different version of which appears on the Grace Legacy Edition), and punk screamer "Radio".
-Cohen and Buckley hoped to attract attention from the music industry with the demo tape.
+Buckley completed Babylon Dungeon Sessions, a four-song cassette that included the songs "Eternal Life", "Last Goodbye", "Strawberry Street" and punk screamer "Radio".
+Cohen and Buckley hoped to attract industry attention with the demo tape.

-Buckley flew back to New York early the following year to make his public singing debut at a tribute concert for his father called "Greetings from Tim Buckley".
-The event, produced by show business veteran Hal Willner, was held at St. Ann's Church in Brooklyn on April 26, 1991.
+Buckley flew back to New York early the following year to make his public singing debut at a tribute concert for his father, Greetings from Tim Buckley.
+The event, produced by Hal Willner, was held at St. Ann's Church in Brooklyn on April 26, 1991.
 Buckley rejected the idea of the concert as a springboard to his career, instead citing personal reasons regarding his decision to sing at the tribute.